Non-Asymptotic Bounds for the $\ell_{\infty}$ Estimator in Linear Regression with Uniform Noise: Simulations

 \section{Simulations}

 In this section we provide several brief numerical experiments in support of our findings.

-\subsection{Chebyshev Estimator}
+\subsection{Chebyshev estimator}

 We begin with the Chebyshev estimator.
 We use three designs to construct our experiments --- standard Gaussian design, Rademacher design and uniform on the unit sphere design.
-We remind the reader that these three designs were considered as examples after Theorem \ref{lemma:wendel_v3}, and we know from our theorems that for the first two designs $\|\hat \bbeta - \bbeta^*\| \lesssim \frac{p\log p}{n}$ while for the last design we have $\|\hat \bbeta - \bbeta^*\| \lesssim \frac{p\sqrt{p}\log p}{n}$.
+We remind the reader that these three designs were considered as examples after Theorem \ref{lemma:wendel_v3}, and we know from our theorems that for the first two designs $\|\hat \bbeta - \bbeta^*\| \lesssim (p\log p)/n$ while for the last design we have $\|\hat \bbeta - \bbeta^*\| \lesssim (p\sqrt{p}\log p)/n$.
 We constructed datasets of multiple sizes, one for each pair $(n,p)$ where $n \in \{30,40,50,60,70,80,90,100,110\}$ and $p \in \{4,8,12,16,20\}$.
 Here we set $\bbeta^*$ to have its first $p/2$ entries equal to $1$ and the remaining entries equal to $-1$, while $a = 2$.
 For each dataset we computed the Chebyshev estimator $100$ times and averaged $\|\hat \bbeta - \bbeta^*\|$.
-We then plotted these results against $\frac{p}{n}$ and $\frac{p\sqrt{p}}{n}$ since we believe the extraneous $\log p$ factors that we obtained are artifacts of the proof.
+We then plotted these results against $p/n$ and $(p\sqrt{p})/n$ since we believe the extraneous $\log p$ factors that we obtained are artifacts of the proof.
 Figure \ref{figure:one} illustrates our findings.
 We see a near perfect linear alignment.
 This empirical evidence suggests that our simple analysis is nearly tight for those designs.
+This is also corroborated by Theorem \ref{Chebyshev:lower:bound:thm} in the supplementary material.